A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: BayesPIM : data generating mechanism

+The probit model usually gives similar probability estimates as the equally common logistic model used by \citet{cheung_mixture_2017} and \citet{hyun_flexible_2017}, where the two approaches differ primarily on the computational end.
+Specifically, a probit model is chosen because it allows conjugate normal parameter updates during model estimation which is fast (Section \ref{sec:estimation}).
+For this, \texttt{BayesPIM} internally employs the latent variable formulation of the probit model, where a latent variable $w_i = \mu_i + \phi_i$, with $\phi_i \ \sim \ N(0,1)$ and $g_i = \mathds{1}_{\{w_i>0\}}$, so that $\Pr(g_i=1\mid \x_i, \thetaf)=\Pr(w_i>0\mid \x_i, \thetaf)=\Phi(\mu_i)$.
+The model residuals $\epsilon_i$ and $\phi_i$ are independent which induces the assumption of "independence of prevalence-incidence components" conditional on $\x_i$; see Section \ref{sec:hierarchical}. \\

-The CIF of $x_i$ given non-prevalence at baseline is given by $F_x(x_i|g_i=0, \betaf_x, \sigma, \z_i)$ which is interpreted as the cumulative risk of disease for healthy individuals at baseline.
+The CIF of time $t$ conditional on non-prevalence at baseline and a new user-specified covariate vector $\tilde{\x}$ is given by $F_t(t\mid g=0,\tilde{\x}, \betaf, \sigma)$.
+This CIF is interpreted as the cumulative risk of disease for healthy individuals at baseline.
 Furthermore, to describe the CIF of the mixture of prevalent and non-prevalent cases we need to set the event time of prevalent cases to a value, where zero is the obvious choice, i.e.